secretstartups/handbook/management/throughput/index.html.md

 `~"feature::maintenance"`.
 Type labels will be inferred from sub-types with [`triage-serverless`](https://gitlab.com/gitlab-org/quality/triage-serverless) to aid in throughput type reporting.
-Application of the sub-type label is encouraged for the measuring the type at the lowest level of specificity.
+Application of the sub-type label is encouraged for measuring the type at the highest level of specificity.

 1. `~"Community contribution"`: A community contribution label takes precedence over other labels.
 Therefore, while the work may introduce a new feature or resolve a bug, we prioritize this label over others due to the importance of this particular category.
 You may use a second label such as `~"bug"` or `~"feature"` if you would like to add an additional identifier.